Skip to main content

 Between 4 to 24 hours after each Lutathera (lutetium Lu 177 dotatate) dose, you’ll need to use long-acting octreotide (Sandostatin LAR).

 Note: GBq is a unit of radioactivity.
-Since this medication works by delivering radiation, the dose is described using units that measure radioactivity.
+Since this medication works by delivering radiation to cancer cells, the dose is measured using radioactivity units.

 What are alternatives to Lutathera (lutetium Lu 177 dotatate)?